shyu216/shyu-resume/README.md

 1. Edit the job types in `components/job/job-switcher.tsx`
 2. Update keyword mappings in `components/job/job-stack-keywords.ts`

+### AI-Powered Keyword Generation

+The keyword matching system is enhanced by AI.
+After writing your work experience and projects, you can:

+1. Package your resume content (work experience and projects)
+2. Send it to an AI assistant like Doubao (豆包)
+3. Request it to generate a comprehensive `keywords.json` file
+4. Replace the existing `app/keywords.json` file with the generated one

+This AI-generated keyword list will help optimize your resume for different job types and improve ATS compatibility.

+### Customize Keyword Generation Script

+You can also modify the `scripts/gen-keywords.js` file to customize the keyword generation process.
+This script is called by the workflow, but the implementation details are still being finalized.
+Feel free to unleash your creativity and implement your own keyword generation logic!

 ### Central Configuration

 All customizable content is now centralized in a single configuration file for easy maintenance: